mariscript/platemate/journals/ZacMacek_Journal.md

 ## Week 4:
 ### 1/20/2023
 - sorted out merge conflicts, built an additional account update backend
+- pulled in several directions today.  worked on UpdateAllergies and Started the Create Dietary restrictions form

 ### 1/19/2023
 - tried to finish the UserProfile and started/completed Account Update.